difurka/difurka/README.md

 ### Now I'm backend C/C++ developer

-I study in 21 school of Sber.
+I know mathematics.

+Admired by the possibilities of Machine Learning, in particular Deep Learning and Computer Vision.

 ### Skills and Tools